canonical/paas-charm/docs/index.rst

 <https://documentation.ubuntu.com/rockcraft/en/latest/tutorial/flask/>`_ for
 creating an OCI image for a Flask application takes you from a plain Ubuntu installation to a production ready OCI image for your Flask application.
-Using this tooling, Canonical's web development team was able to streamline the creation of their OCI images, speeding up their development and reducing maintenance effort.

-Charmcraft now also natively supports Flask.
-Canonical's web development team is using it to create charms that automate every aspect of their Flask application's life, including integrating with a database, preparing the tables in the database, integrating with observability and exposing the application using ingress.
+Charmcraft also natively supports Flask.
+You can use it to create charms that automate every aspect of your Flask application's life, including integrating with a database, preparing the tables in the database, integrating with observability and exposing the application using ingress.
 From the root directory of the Flask application, the Flask